Roamer Lithium Ion Batteries Review (My 4 Years Of Use) Are They Worth It?

 Having built a substantial foundation in the UK, the company is currently looking to expand to the European market.

-Reflecting the owners’ passion for the environment, they’re launching a carbon offsetting and battery recycling scheme in 2022.
+Reflecting the owners’ passion for the environment, they’re launched a carbon offsetting and battery recycling scheme in 2022.

 Steve and Kate also run a campervan rental agency called Roamer Vans.